ericdrowell/jsonc/README.md

 #JSOND

 JSOND stands for (JSON Declarations).
-It is a superset of JSON.
+It is a subset of JSON.
 Rather than representing objects, JSOND represents logical declarations.
 For example, the following condition:

     if ((a==b) || (c>d)) && e!=f) {
       g=h;